bzizou/fs_walk/README.md

 It runs several processes, each responsible of doing the list of the files contained into a subdirectory.
 Collected meta-data are `filename, path, uid, gid, size` and `atime`.
+The output is either a json file sent on the fly to stdout, or an Elastisearch indexing.
+A simple search option is provided to retrieve files by their owner, group or a part of the name.

 The script aslo provides an option to do a quick analyze of the resulting output file.

-*warning*: due to multiprocessing and not to slow down the thing, the json file is printed on stdout and an extra `,` sign might break json compatibility.
+*warning*: When the results are sent to stdout, due to multiprocessing and not to slow down the thing, the json file is printed with an extra `,` sign that might break json compatibility.
 The `pyjson5` python library allows such non-standard json file to be read.
-This ibrary is required by the `--analyze` option.

 ## Example